fahadfoysal/TeamCollab/README.md

 - JWT Authentication
 - Custom User Model
 - Full CRUD functionality
-- API Doc by swagger
+- API Doc by Swagger
 - And many more.